mathat13/cloudflare-ddns-updater/README.md

 # What problem does this image solve?

 This image is designed to update the IP record of your domain's external IP on your Cloudflare DNS account through the CloudFlare API.
 This is designed for a user who wishes to set up their own website/ other services that they would like to expose to the internet.
 One of the problems that some users, including myself, experience is that whenever their router is reset, there's a chance that the external IP of their network will change!
-This is not ideal as the usual way to update the IP of your network on CloudFlare is manually, meaning that you would have to notice that the IP had changed to begin with, possibly by a rude text message from one of your website's users, then log in to your CloudFlare account and update the DNS A record so that it matches your current external IP, this would unfortunately mean that none of your service's users could access your services in the meantime.
+This is not ideal as the usual way to update the IP of your network on CloudFlare is manually, meaning that you would have to notice that the IP had changed to begin with, perhaps with a rude text message from one of your website's users, then log in to your CloudFlare account and update the DNS A record so that it matches your current external IP, this would unfortunately mean that none of your service's users could access your services until this has happened.
 This image basically monitors your network's external IP and then automatically updates CloudFlare whenever there is a change, so that you can sit back, relax and confidently avoid any further rude messages, at least for this issue.

 # How to use this image